Burnout

 Reinhard Gehlen, The Ex-Nazi Who Created The Cold War

-I suspect that one of the main motivations for continuing to promulgate this falsehood that the takeover of Eastern Europe caused the Cold War, is because the real reason an emergent world power and its smaller allies engaged in a 44-year-long silent conflict that cost an untold number of lives would be too embarrassing—too shameful even—to publicly acknowledge: that the U.S. Army first, and the CIA second, believed a series of lies about Soviet intentions that were fed to them by a captured high-ranking German intelligence officer trying to escape prosecution.
-An officer whose reputation during the war struck terror into the hearts of his enemies, and who was referred to by those enemies in hushed tones as “the man without a face”.
-This man was General Reinhard Gehlen.
+I suspect one of the main motivations for promulgating this falsehood that the Soviet takeover of East Europe caused the Cold War, is because the real reason that the United States and its smaller allies engaged in a 44-year-long silent conflict that cost an untold number of lives would be too embarrassing to publicly acknowledge: that the U.S. Army first, and the CIA second, believed a series of lies about Soviet intentions that were fed to them by a captured high-ranking German intelligence officer trying to escape prosecution.

 Read more